sergiopicoo/puertorico/README.md

 when I moved here.
 - The food though, was very hard to recreate with the ingredients available in Columbia.
 This caused a lot of home sickness for me.
 I felt like food was a way for me to connect with my culture easily, and that was not very possible.
-- Another aspect that made me miss PR so much was Columbia's climate.
+- Another aspect that made me miss PR so much was Columbia's climate compared to [Puerto Rico's](climate.md).
 Columbia being in the Midwest, is either extremely hot or extremely cold.
 PR in the other hand, nice and warm during the day and most nights turn into "hoodie weather".